fsalum/scripts/AutoscalingPuppetSqs/README.md

 # AWS Autoscaling cleanup on Puppet via SQS

-This script reads messages from a SQS queue subscribed to a SNS topic used by your autoscaling groups
+This script reads messages from a SQS queue subscribed to a SNS topic used by your autoscaling groups.

+You can also manually terminate non-autoscaling ec2 instances and send a message to the SQS queue for cleanup on puppet.

-Based on autoscaling:EC2_INSTANCE_TERMINATE events it will cleanup puppet certificates, deactivate node on PuppetDB and remove it from Puppet Dashboard
+It will cleanup puppet certificates, deactivate node on PuppetDB and remove it from Puppet Dashboard.
+Events:
+* autoscaling:EC2_INSTANCE_TERMINATE
+* manual:EC2_INSTANCE_TERMINATE

 # Pre-requisites